It is the one you keep finding scattered all over the Web. Here is another case.

 The ubiquitousness of no-brain-required social networks and mobile apps has made many people forget, or never learn, a boring truth of digital life: a LOT non-ephemeral online communication still happens via less glamorous, but much more effective tools like email and mailing list.
 This can have unintended consequences.
-It is in your interest to understand this, because it is still almost impossible that you can live an adult life without using email at all, and it will be so for a few more years, at least.

 I’m just back from the 2013 Economics and Commons Conference in Berlin.
 A great event, in which I took lots of general notes synthesized in another post that I’ll publish tomorrow.
 This one, instead, contains just questions and suggestions from me that I already shared at the conference, or I’d like to share with everybody interested in Commons.
 A separate post contains my critique to certain arguments against copyright I heard at the same conference.